Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***What is the character limit for posts shared through a connected service (Twitter, Facebook, Tumblr) with a smaller character count?***
 In that case your post is limited to the smaller character count, and the number of characters you have left to use is displayed.

-***Can I subscribe to someone's public posts with a feed reader?***
-Yes, but the formatting of the results is still not very good (you get raw markdown text).
-To try it, go to someone's profile page and click the feed button in your browser, or you can copy the profile URL (i.e. https://joindiaspora.com/people/somenumber), and paste it into a feed reader.
-The resulting feed address looks like this: https://joindiaspora.com/public/username.atom  Diaspora uses Atom rather than RSS.

 ###TAGS